stephband/scribe/README.md

 scribe.data = {
     name:      'My Song',
-    events:    [...],
-    sequences: [...]
+    events:    [...]
 };
 ```

 Scribe consumes <a href="https://github.com/soundio/music-json/">Sequence JSON</a>
 (and data objects of the same structure).
+Events are described by arrays of data stored
-Scribe 0.3 supports these event types:
+in the `.events` array.
+Each event type has an array structure.
+Scribe 0.3 supports these
+event types:

 | beat   | type         | 2 | 3 | 4 | 5 |
 | :----- | :----------- | :--- | :--- | :--- | :--- |